1476523/GUI-PalDefender-up/README.md

    └── <...>
    ```
 3. Please close `palserver-gui` first before starting `GUI PalDefender up.exe`.
-4. When `gui paldefender up.exe` is executed, the original archive will be backed up and the online archive will be checked for updates.
+4. Updates will be checked when `GUI PalDefender up.exe` is executed.
    <br>The following steps will be performed when executing `GUI PalDefender up.exe`:
    ```
    GUI PalDefender up.exe Start